 Similarly, It’s good for analysts to have your information available when they do customer analytics.
 They can use it to drive decisions about pricing, staffing, equipment, remediation, and other issues.
 Since they load up their tools with datasets taken from a data warehouse or data marts, they need your data to appear there.
 If it doesn’t, it has a lot less likelihood of showing up in their analysis.
 And if it doesn’t show up in their analysis, your business workflows hardly seem to exist.

-The power of a workflow is ensuring that your actions — more precisely, the data you collect about the work you do — has an effect on other people’s understanding of the business.
+The power of a workflow automation isn’t just for productivity.
+It’s for ensuring that your actions — more precisely, the data you collect about the work you do — has an effect on other people’s understanding of the business.
 If, as the saying goes, 80% of success is showing up, then workflows are important because they make your data “show up.”

 Having said that, I need to call out the fact that the data needs to be right.